jlevy/atom-flowmark/README.md

   deterministic ids based on their contents.
   Usually footnotes are numbered (`[^1]`, `[^2]`, etc.) but this is problematic if you ever try to combine multiple Markdown documents into one.
-  This option makes that simple and easy if you run it before merging docs!
+  For examle if you combine multiple chapters of a book, what if both chapters have a `^1` footnote?
+This option makes that simple and easy if you run it before merging docs.
 - **Fixes other formatting errors:**
   This includes menu options that allow:
   - Normalize punctuation boldfacing to make trailing terminating punctuation (any of the